cakephp/docs/en/development/exceptions.rst

     The chosen layout could not be found.

-.. php:exception:: MissingHelperClassException
+.. php:exception:: MissingHelperException

-    The helper file was found, but a matching class was not found.
+    A helper was not found.

-.. php:exception:: MissingHelperFileException

-    A configured helpers's file could not be found.

-.. php:exception:: MissingBehaviorClassException

-    The behavior file was found, but a matching class was not found.

-.. php:exception:: MissingBehaviorFileException
+.. php:exception:: MissingBehaviorException

-    A configured behaviors's file could not be found.
+    A configured behavior could not be found.

-.. php:exception:: MissingComponentClassException

-    The component file was found, but a matching class was not found.

-.. php:exception:: MissingComponentFileException
+.. php:exception:: MissingComponentException

-    A configured component's file could not be found.
+    A configured component could not be found.

-.. php:exception:: MissingTaskClassException
+.. php:exception:: MissingTaskException

-    The task file was found, but a matching class was not found.
+    A configured task was not found.

-.. php:exception:: MissingTaskFileException

-    The task file could not be found.

-.. php:exception:: MissingShellClassException

-    The shell file was found, but no matching class was found.

-.. php:exception:: MissingShellFileException
+.. php:exception:: MissingShellException

-    A shell file matching the requested shell could not be found.
+    The shell class could not be found.

 .. php:exception:: MissingShellMethodException